FREQUENTLY ASKED QUESTIONS

 • Paid to the servicemember if they have certain eligibility requirements such as years of service (usually 20 with 10 “active” years).
 A servicemember can also be medically retired if they have a disability rating of at least 30% and they do not need to meet the “time served” requirements.

-• Payments come from the military branch and not the VA, are generally taxable, and subject to enforcement via wage withholding
+• Payments come from the military branch and not the VA, are generally taxable, and subject to enforcement via wage withholding.

 VA Disability Compensation (service-connected)